-Source Code Theft Investigation – Best Guide For a Victim
+Source Code Theft Investigation – The Ultimate Victim’s Guide

 It takes years for companies to build a source code that causes a sensation in the market.
 However, once source code theft takes place, it can affect the organization in unexpected ways.

 So, if you are one of them who doesn’t consider protecting your source code a priority.
 Do it right away!

 Source Code is a piece of code written in some programming language to carry out a specific action by a device (computer or smartphone).